 (information from the Ministry of the Interior webpage)

-- Copies of bio-data page of both Ghanaian and Norwegian passports.
+- Attach copy of bio-data pages of both Ghanaian and foreign passports of applicant

-- Four (4) recent passport sized photographs. (white background)
+- Four (4) passport sized photographs with white background (Formal)

 For children born outside Ghana, the following are also required:

 - Copy of bio-data page of child’s Ghanaian and Norwegian passport